winkelhock/AAE1001_25_Group_5/readme.md

 ### A*

 #### Strengths:
-A* is efficient with a good heuristic, outperforming Dijkstra’s and BFS in large spaces by focusing exploration on nodes closer to the goal; it also guarantees an optimal path if the heuristic is admissible and consistent, and is goal-oriented—prioritizing nodes near the goal to be highly effective for goal-directed tasks in both weighted and unweighted graphs.
+A* works well if you pick a solid heuristic.
+It outperforms Dijkstra in large spaces because it focuses exploration on nodes closer to the goal.
+Moreover, it also guarantees an optimal path if the heuristic is reasonable and consistent.
+A star prioritizes nodes near the goal, which is highly effective for goal-directed tasks in both weighted and unweighted graphs.

 #### Limitations:
-A* is heuristic-dependent, as its performance relies heavily on the heuristic (a poor or non-admissible heuristic can lead to suboptimal paths or excessive exploration); it is also memory-intensive, storing all potential paths and their costs in open/closed sets, which becomes problematic in extremely large graphs, and has higher implementation complexity than RRT or Dijkstra’s due to the need for a well-designed heuristic and priority queue management.
+A* is heuristic-dependent, since its performance relies heavily on the heuristic.
+It also uses a lot of memory, and keeps track of every possible path and their costs in two lists.
+This would become problematic in extremely large graphs.
+In addition, it’s trickier to set up than RRT or Dijkstra’s, since you need a good guess and have to manage a priority list of spots to check.

 ### Djikstra

 #### Strengths:
-Dijkstra’s algorithm guarantees optimality by always finding the shortest path in graphs with non-negative edge weights, offers simplicity as it is easier to implement than A* with predictable behavior, and ensures completeness by finding a path if one exists.
+Dijkstra’s algorithm always finds the shortest path if the path costs are not negative.
+It  offers simplicity as it is easier to implement than A*, and ensures completeness by finding a path if it exists.

 #### Limitations:
-Dijkstra’s algorithm is slow in large spaces as it explores all nodes exhaustively without goal-directed guidance, leading to inefficiency in large or dense graphs; it has high memory usage due to storing all visited nodes, which becomes problematic for very large graphs, and suffers from over-exploration by wasting resources on nodes far from the goal even when a closer path exists.
+Dijkstra’s algorithm is slow in large spaces since it explores every single node without heuristic guidance, which leads to inefficiency in large or dense graphs.
+Besides, it has high memory usage due to storing all visited nodes.
+Therefore, it becomes problematic for very large graphs, and suffers from checking irrelevant nodes.

 ### RRT

 #### Strengths:
-RRT (Rapidly Exploring Random Tree) excels in high-dimensional spaces, outperforming grid-based algorithms in large, unstructured environments; it has low memory usage by storing only a tree of sampled nodes instead of tracking all explored space, and is adaptable to non-holonomic systems, working well for robots or vehicles with movement constraints.
+RRT (Rapidly Exploring Random Tree) excels in high-dimensional spaces.
+It outperforms grid-based algorithms in large environments.
+Instead of tracking all explored nodes, RRT stores only a tree of sampled nodes, thereby having little memory usage.
+Additionally, it is adaptable to systems based on movement rules.
+For example, it works well for robots or vehicles with movement constraints.

 #### Limitations:
-RRT does not guarantee optimal paths—random sampling often produces suboptimal or jagged routes; it only achieves probabilistic completeness, finding a path with high likelihood if one exists but not with absolute certainty, and has variable path quality as results depend heavily on parameters like sampling density and iteration count.
+RRT does not guarantee an optimal path.
+The random spots usually make the route longer than needed.
+It only achieves probabilistic completeness, and it’ll most likely find a path if one exists, but not 100% for sure.
+Moreover, the path quality is variable and depends heavily on parameters like sampling density and iteration count.

 ---